 - Name your process.
 When naming your process be clear and specific.
 Most often it makes sense to start with a verb.
 For example, “Collect Past Due Payments” is much more clear and specific than “Past Due Payment Process.”
 We have a tendency to use broad names to capture related activities, but as we’ll see in the next step, that leads to all kinds of problems.

 - Identify a clear start point and end point for the process.
-The most common mistake we find while reviewing deliverables from Business Process Analysis participants is that they do not have a clear starting point or ending point.
+The most common mistake we find while reviewing deliverables as part of The Business Analyst Blueprint® certification program is that they do not have a clear starting point or ending point.
 Visually this leads to models that have boxes off to the side and not integrated into the workflow diagram.
 Ask yourself: What’s the first activity that happens or what must be true before the process can start?
 What’s the last activity that happens or what signals that the process is complete?

 - Identify your purpose for diagramming the workflow.
 Many of the decisions you’ll make in terms of granularity of detail and workflow scope will be driven by your reason for diagramming the workflow in the first place.
 You might be looking for the root cause of known errors, preparing for a automation project, or initiating a business process improvement project.

 - List or draw out a series of steps that happen between the start point and the end point.
 Make sure that every step actually integrates into the diagram.
 Use decision boxes to capture variant flows.
 I highly suggest using pen and paper or the whiteboard for your first draft and avoiding complex tools, which only slow down your thinking and distract you from capturing the process-related information.

 - Look for exceptions or rules that are possible at each step in the process.
 For example, if your main flow is to receive requests by phone, is email also an option?
 How is an email request handled differently than a phone request?
 Add this information to your visual model.
 Often a simple decision box, will be adequate to capture the variations.